brent8144/perf/README.md

-# Performance Tool ith iOS and Android
+# Performance Tool with iOS and Android

 - [Performance Tool with iOS and Android](#kkgame-slot-regression-testing-tool)
   - [Summary](#summary)